Modern Gentlemen

 According to teen smoking statistics, 8% of those students were female, while 10.9% were male.
 There is a distinction between ethnicities as well as gender, with 8.9% of students being Caucasian, 10.8% African American, and 10.1.% Hispanic.

-14. 15.3% of 8, 10, and 12th-grade students said they already smoked cigarettes at some point.
+14. 15.3% of 8, 10, and 12th-grade students said they already smoked cigarettes at some point, according to the cigarette smoking facts.

 (Statista)

-Even though this might seem like a high percentage among young students, smoking statistics from 2019 show smoking decreased by half since 2009.
+Even though this might seem like a high percentage among young students, smoking statistics show smoking decreased by half since 2009.
 In 2009, 31.2% of youngsters reported already trying cigarettes.
 What’s even more amazing is that this number went down from 57.4% (1997) in just a bit over two decades.

 15. Men smoke more than women, even though smoking in the US has decreased.